Quwaysim/notes_to_self/coding_style_guides/kotlin_coding_style_guide.md

 ```

 # 9. Method Formatting
+## 9.1 Multiline signatures

-- If the function signature doesn't fit on a single line, use the following syntax:
+If the function signature doesn't fit on a single line, use the following syntax:

 __GOOD:__